nudlesoup/zccticketviewer/README.txt

 Super extra instruction to deploy production zendesk ticket viewer jars:
-1. Haven maven installed on the terminal, Go to the zccticketviewer-main Folder and run : mvn clean compile assembly:single.
+1. Have maven installed on the terminal, Go to the zccticketviewer-main Folder and run : mvn clean compile assembly:single.
 You will find the new deployed jar under target named zendeskticketviewer-jar-with-dependencies.jar :)

 # Build With
   ----------